MrCompSc1/Responsive-Web-Design/README.md

 - Cafe Menu - Webpage with CSS
 - Coloured markers - Mixing colours in a variety of ways
 - Registration form - Data entry form with custom styling
+- Photo Gallery - Using FlexBox to display photos